Family Place Library & Workshop

 - Staff to help you locate books and music for you and your child.

+Registration for the February 2024 session is full.
 Free registration is required for the series and is limited to 20 families.
-Registration for the September session will begin August 15.
-Visit the Children's Desk or call the Youth Services Desk at 214.509.4906 to register.
-A parent or caregiver must make a commitment to come to the entire 4-week session.
-Each family must have a child that is ages 12 - 36 months.
+A parent or caregiver must make a commitment to come to the entire four-week session.
+Each family must have a child that is ages 12 months - 3 years old.
 Siblings are welcome, but cannot be older than 5 years old.
-Parents will need to make child-care arrangements for children over 5.
+Parents will need to make child-care arrangements for children over age 5.
 Please note that children under the age of 9 are not allowed in the Library without a parent or caregiver age 16 or older.

 To accommodate our residents, we host multiple Parent-Child Workshop sessions during a calendar year.
 Families cannot participate in back to back workshop sessions.
 If you have any questions or concerns, please contact us.